 Explaining the rising trend in demand from homebuyers, TRREB President Lisa Patel said:

 It’s clear that the historic demand for housing experienced in the second half of last year has carried forward into the first quarter of this year with some similar themes, including the continued popularity of suburban low-rise properties.
 It’s also evident that the supply of listings is not keeping up with demand, which could present an even larger problem once population growth picks up following widespread vaccinations later this year and into 2022,

-We all know that the required supply of houses remains low in the market, but not for condos.
+We all know that the necessary supply of houses remains low in the market, but not for condos.
 Condos are abundantly available for buyers.
-But since we have seen such a massive surge in sales activity in the previous month, it’s more likely that the demand would continue to pace up.
+But since we have seen such a massive surge in sales activity in the previous month, it’s more likely that the demand will continue to pace.
 And there could be a time that the market for condos turns its sides, i.e., from a buyer’s market to the seller’s market.

-If you are also looking for a condo, we at Condo Point would love to work with you.
+We at Condo Point will love to work with you if you are also looking for a condo.
 We keep our listings up-to-date.
-And also work on pre-construction projects to help you find new inventories with the latest designing trends.
+And also, work on pre-construction projects to help you find new inventories with the latest design trends.